waynebeaton/rideauosgoode.ca/content/fees.md

 ## Training

+Existing members: all existing fees remain in place until December 2020.

 * **New Registration** **$300**
     * includes membership, uniform, and first three months of training

+At the end of your first three months our renewal rate is:

-* Renewal (twelve months, single payment) **$560**
+* Renewal (twelve months, single payment) **$600**
-* Renewal (twelve months, monthly payments) 12x**$50**
+* Renewal (twelve months, monthly payments) 12x**$55**
     * by post-dated cheques, dated for the first of each month
-*  Renewal (three months, single payment) **$175**
+*  Renewal (three months, single payment) **$195**

-Valid until end the of December 2018.
+Valid until end the of December 2020.
 Fees include all taxes.
 A 10% discount will be applied for families of three or more active members.

 All fees are due in advance.

+We accept:

+* E-transfers sent to [info@rideauosgoode.ca](info@rideauosgoode.ca) (please include the member name(s) in the message);
-Make cheques out to “Rideau Osgoode Martial Arts Club”.
-Please date post-dated cheques for the first of the month.
+* Cheques made out to “Rideau Osgoode Martial Arts Club” (please date post-dated cheques for the first of the month); or
+* Cash

 ## Seminars